kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 Events:            <none>
 ```

-You can see that the service contains following annotations.
+You can see that the service contains the following annotations.

 ```console
 prometheus.io/path: /metrics